robocorp/example-web-store-work-items/README.md

 <img src="images/work-data-management.png" style="margin-bottom:20px">

 This robot splits orders by customer from an incoming Excel file.
 The orders are then handled individually and in parallel.
+It includes a second version of the consumer task which produces errors, which can be used to demonstrate how the Control Room receives errors from bots.

 The robot demonstrates the Work Items feature of Robocorp Control Room:

 - Triggering a process with custom payloads (input)
 - Passing data and files between process steps
 - Parallel execution of steps
+- Robot and Control Room [exception handling](https://robocorp.com/docs/development-guide/control-room/work-items#work-item-exception-handling)

 > We recommended checking out the article "[Using work items](https://robocorp.com/docs/development-guide/control-room/data-pipeline)" before diving in.

 ## Tasks

 The robot is split into two tasks, meant to run as separate steps.
 The first task generates (produces) data, and the second one reads (consumes) and processes that data.
+A bonus task exists which can be used to mock Control Room and Robot error handling.

 > [Producer-consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem), Wikipedia.